mdmunoz/mdmunoz.github.io/_posts/2025-09-26-novels-of-religious-paranoia.markdown

 - Georges Bataille, *Story of the Eye*
 - Georges Perec, *A Void*
 - Giorgio De Maria, *The Twenty Days of Turin*
+- G. K. Chesterton, *The Man Who Was Thursday*
 - Gore Vidal, *Messiah*
 - Harold Bloom, *The Flight to Lucifer*
 - Haruki Murakami, *The Wind-Up Bird Chronicle*